pip-services/pip-services-docs/content/en/golang/grpc/services/commandable_grpc_service.md

 ### Instance methods

 #### register
-Registers all service routes in a HTTP endpoint.
+Registers all service routes in a gRPC endpoint.

 > (c *CommandableGrpcService) Register()